liamca/keyphrase_extraction_and_summarization_over_custom_content/README.md

 - Add the keyphrases.sqlite file created from the last step to new folder called "data" within the project
 - Build and either run the project locally or deploy to Azure Function
-- Open a tool such as [Postman](https://www.getpostman.com/) and execute a POST with the URL: http://localhost:7071/api/analyze (assuming you are running the project locally) with the following raw Body (where you can feel free to replace the content as needed):
+- Open a tool such as [Postman](https://www.getpostman.com/) and execute a POST with the URL: http://localhost:7071/api/analyze (assuming you are running the project locally) with the following raw Body (where you can feel free to replace the content as needed).

+The following example was using key phrases generated from a health care set of content:

 ```json
 {